arantespp/arantespp.com/posts/zettelkasten/mental-models.md

 - Without mental models, you rely on your current emotions or instincts.

-- They're imperfect but useful.
+- They're imperfect but helpful.

-- The bigger your mental model toolbox, the more likely you're to have the right models to see reality.
+- The bigger your mental model toolbox, the more likely you're to have the suitable models to see reality.

   - If you look at the problem individually, you've got a blind spot.

 - For instance, imagine that there is a party.
 We can see it in these ways:
   - Business: the profit by selling invitations or drinks.
   - Psychology: the music and the mood it creates on the participants.
-  - Anthropology: the human interactions.
+  - Anthropology: the human interactions with the party and others.

 ## References